RESEARCH PAPER PROSPECTUS

 Length: 15-20 pages

-The major assignment of the course, the Research Paper should tackle a significant question and demonstrate:
+assignment of the course, the Research Paper should tackle a significant question

 Also,

-(5) your research paper is also expected to be free from problems of grammar and spelling and errors of fact.
+paper is also expected to be free from problems of grammar and spelling and errors

 I don't offer ready-made topics or prompts.
 At graduate-level it's crucial that you learn how to develop your own research topics--topics that are significant but still manageable.
 This is an important intellectual and critical skill, and it takes practice.
 It's also true, though, that scholarship often benefits from collaboration and discussion, so if you want help developing a paper topic, or if you just want to kick ideas around, please come talk to me.
 I'm more than happy to offer guidance.